If this blog is printed out then before you read it... read this.

 I looked to a movement John cage was heavily involved with, Fluxus, for inspiration.
 They were a sort of anti art, neo dada movement (referring to themselves as neo dada towards the start of the movement).

-old fluxus movies, and what really drew me in was the title cards, which can bee seen in the example below.
+I found some old fluxus movies, and what really drew me in was the title cards, which can bee seen in the example below.

 *the examples don't seem to want to embed, see the web page for details